 A stitch in time saves nine.
 And that’s true in college admissions, too.

-When your student starts freshman year (or even 8th grade, if they’re taking high school courses), start a college binder to collect information: awards, accomplishments, community service hours, transcripts—all of it.
-You can even start curating a resume.
-Yes, it seems early, but trust me: This will make requesting letters of recommendation and completing applications that much easier when the time comes.
-You can create the binder yourself with last year’s beaten-up math binder, or you can find pre-organized ones online, like this one from ScholarPrep Nation.
+letters of recommendation and completing applications that much easier when the time comes.
+You can create the binder yourself with last year’s beaten-up math binder, or you can find pre-organized ones online, like this one from

-If you have an art student, start curating that portfolio early, and have them attend as many portfolio days and portfolio reviews as they can.
+portfolio days and portfolio reviews as they can.
 Students should take that advice to heart and implement it for maximum improvement.

 A college education can be expensive, no doubt.
 And while there are options for bringing those costs down, sometimes schools remain out of reach.
 It’s OK to set budget expectations with your student before the college search begins.
 Lay out what you can afford, whether an airplane-ride-away school is in the budget or if it needs to be a reasonable drive, and what (if anything) you expect them to contribute (earning scholarships, taking an on-campus job, etc.).

-Also do your (financial) research on the school.
-Sometimes, out-of-state private universities can be less expensive than in-state public schools.
-Google “[school name] common data set” to find a wealth of information about the school, including average need-based financial packages and average merit-based scholarship packages.
+“[school name] common data set” to find a wealth of information about the school, including average need-based financial packages and average merit-based scholarship packages.
 While it may be possible to negotiate these packages, it’s not something to count on.

 Yes, the application process can cause friction between parents and students (been there, done that).
 So figure out early on how you can work as a team.
 Do you create a shared Google Doc to keep track of to-do items and deadlines?
 Do you block out from 7-8 on Sunday nights as the time to talk to your student about admissions (at least, until applications kick into high gear)?

-Also discuss whether your team needs outside help.
-That may include an independent educational consultant, an SAT/ACT prep coach, or an essay coach.
+independent educational consultant, an SAT/ACT prep coach, or an essay coach.
 If so, start getting recommendations from friends/family or your school’s college and career center and then interview these professionals to see if they’d be a good fit.

-There’s a lot of pressure on kids today.
-I don’t know about yours, but my kids had to choose a “pathway” to study in high school (and had to select from limited options).
-But how many high school — even college — students know what they want to do?
-Heck, I didn’t know until after grad school.Even then, I thought I wanted to do drug and alcohol abuse prevention programs for high schoolers.
+thought I wanted to do drug and alcohol abuse prevention programs for high schoolers.
 Since then, I’ve helped sell municipal bonds, been a proofreader, done technical writing, become a content writer, and transitioned into essay coaching.
 Was it a convoluted way to get here?
 Absolutely.
 Would I have it any other way?
 Nope.
 And I was grateful to my parents for supporting me throughout.
-My dad even gave me his 1960s editing/proofreading book for me to study for my proofreading exam.
-(It worked: I got the job!)
+My dad even gave me his 1960s editing/

 All this to say: Don’t expect your 16- or 17-year-old will have it all figured out.
 Support their interests, even if you don’t think it'll make for a profitable career.
 Encourage them to follow their passions.
 They’ll figure it out.
 Just like I did.
 And like you probably did, too.

-And if they really don’t know what they want to study/do and they want some help, encourage them to talk with their school’s college and career counselor.
-Or even reading a book like “What Color Is Your Parachute for Teens” can help.
+and they want some help, encourage them to talk with their school’s college and career counselor.
+Or even reading a book like

 Be open to the fact that for some students, college isn’t the next step.
 Or the immediate next step.
-Trade schools, gap years, the military — these can be great options for some students.
-Remember: A college degree doesn’t necessarily equal or predict success.
+Trade schools, gap years, the military — these can be

 Not only do AP and dual credit (DC) classes look good on college applications, but they can also save you some $$.
 Today, it’s not hard for students to graduate high school with an associate’s degree or even enough credits to be considered a sophomore on paper when they set foot on campus their freshman year.
 So when you and your student browse through the high school course catalog and select courses for the following year, consider adding AP and DC courses to the mix.